qkmaxware/Qlib/readme.md

     - [Documentation](#documentation)

 ### Releases
-For compiled executables of the Runtime, IDE, and VsCode extention please see the [/releases](https://github.com/qkmaxware/Qlib/releases) section.
+For compiled executables of the Runtime, IDE, and VsCode extension please see the [/releases](https://github.com/qkmaxware/Qlib/releases) section.

 You can also find a version of the Runtime as a Docker container [here](https://hub.docker.com/r/qkmaxware/qlib/).